daniellabrador/codecademy-fs-design_system/README.md

 # **Fire and Ice Website Style Guide**

-This my personal basic design system for websites.
+This style guide is a basic design system for websites.
 This training project, prepared by [Codecademy](https://www.codecademy.com/learn/paths/full-stack-engineer-career-path) has been an invaluable exercise in enhancing my knowledge of CSS colors, typography, the box model, display and positioning.

 ## Table of Contents